nandinip92/graphql-mongodb-demo/README.md

 You should see the message "Server ready at http://localhost:4000/graphql" in your terminal.
 Navigate to that URL in your browser to access the GraphQL Playground, where you can interact with yourGraphQL API and test queries and mutations.

+**Note**
+Make sure `docker-compose up` for the MongoDB to be up and running before starting the server/app

 ```graphql
 mutation {
   createUser(name: "Alice", age: 30) {